3niks3/wallet/README.md

     - this restriction are made to prevent wallet to go in negative values
 11. As a User, I can mark Transaction as Fraudulent.
     - User can mark transaction as Fraud
-    - Only visually transactions are display differently in list, no calculation changes are applay for fround transactions
+    - Only visually fraud transactions are display differently in list, no calculation changes are apply for fraud transactions
     - User can make transaction as fraud and also unmark them
 12. As a User, I see the total sum of Transactions in a virtual Wallet separated into incoming and outgoing transactions.